Gyula Breyer

 Gyula "Julius" Breyer (30 April 1893 Budapest – 9 November 1921) was a Hungarian chess player and 1912 Hungarian national champion.

 Chess career

-In 1912 Breyer won the Hungarian championship in Temesvar.
-In a 1920 tournament in Berlin he finished first (+6−2=1) ahead of Efim Bogoljubov, Savielly Tartakower, Richard Réti, Géza Maróczy, and Siegbert Tarrasch.
+In 1912, Breyer won the Hungarian championship in Temesvar.
+In a 1920 tournament in Berlin, he finished first (+6−2=1) ahead of Efim Bogoljubow, Savielly Tartakower, Richard Réti, Géza Maróczy, and Siegbert Tarrasch.
 Breyer had a plus record against Max Euwe (later world champion).

-In 1921 Breyer set a new blindfold chess record by playing 25 games simultaneously.
+In 1921, Breyer set a new blindfold chess record by playing 25 games simultaneously.
 He also edited Szellemi Sport, a magazine devoted to chess puzzles, and composed at least one brilliant retrograde analysis study.

 Heart disease cut short Breyer's promising chess career.
 He died in 1921 at the age of 28 in Bratislava.
 He was buried in Bratislava and after exhumation in 1987, was reburied in the Kerepesi Cemetery in Budapest.